 Time Required: Once a month for October, December, February, and May.
 Goodies can also be dropped off in advance to the dates.

 Skills required: None, just a friendly face and be able to cook some tasty treats!

 New this year – activities that support boarders and long distance parents.
 Details will be posted in ATW.

 Time Required: Event dates and details TBC.

 Skills required: None, just a friendly face.

-Spread some holiday cheer by helping sell beautiful holiday wreaths and poinsettias.
+Spread some holiday cheer by helping sell beautiful holiday wreaths.

 Skill required: none.

 Contact: Bridget van Akkooi, email@example.com, ACPA Fundraising Coordinator